ko1/rubyhackchallenge/EN/2_mri_structure.md

 6. `$ mkdir build`
 7. `$ cd build`
 8. `$ ../ruby/configure --prefix=$PWD/../install --enable-shared`
-  * `prefix` option specifies an install directory.
-You can specify any directory in full-path (in this case, `workdir/install` is specified).
+  * the `prefix` option specifies an install directory.
+You can specify the directory of your choice by supplying the full absolute path (in this case, `workdir/install` is specified).
-  * If you use `Homebrew`, `--with-openssl-dir="$(brew --prefix openssl)" --with-readline-dir="$(brew --prefix readline)" --disable-libedit` is required.
+  * users of `Homebrew` will need to add the following options `--with-openssl-dir="$(brew --prefix openssl)" --with-readline-dir="$(brew --prefix readline)" --disable-libedit`
 9. `$ make -j` # Run build. `-j` specifies *parallel build*.
-10. `$ make install` # tips: `make install-nodoc` installs all but rdoc (fast install).
+10. `$ make install` # Tip: for a faster install, instead run `make install-nodoc` to install ruby without rdoc.
 11. `$ ../install/bin/ruby -v` will show the version description of your installed ruby command.

-NOTE: `V=1` option will show details about what `make` command does.
-By default, `V=0` is specified and details are suppressed.
+NOTE: Running `make` with the `V=1` option (i.e. `make V=1 -j`, etc.) will output the full commands that are executed during the build.
+By default, `V=0` is specified and detailed output is suppressed.

-## Exercise: Execute Ruby programs with built Ruby
+## Exercise: Execute Ruby programs with the Ruby you built

-There are severail way to run Ruby scripts on built Ruby.
+There are several way to run Ruby scripts on the Ruby you built.

-Most simple way is launching the installed Ruby.
-This is completely the same as invoking Ruby command we generally do, but we need to install Ruby (`make install`) just after we modify Ruby command.
-It consumes several minutes.
+The simplest way is to launch the installed Ruby directly, i.e. invoke `workdir/install/bin/ruby`.
+This is the same as invoking a pre-built Ruby binary.
+However, this means you will need to run `make install` every time you make a change to the Ruby source code, which can be rather time consuming.

-Here we introduce convenient ways to launch built Ruby without installing.
+Here we introduce a few convenient ways to launch our version of Ruby without installing.

 ### Use miniruby

-After building Ruby, there is a command named `miniruby` in `workdir/build`. `miniruby` is a limited Ruby to build Ruby itself.
-However, many features in `miniruby` are "limited": unable to load extension libraries, limited encoding, and so on.
-You can try most of Ruby syntax with `miniruby`.
+After building Ruby, the `miniruby` command is available in `workdir/build`. `miniruby` is a limited version of Ruby for building Ruby itself.
+The limitations of `miniruby`, however, are minimal: it is unable to load extension libraries and limited encodings are available.
+You can try most of Ruby's syntax using `miniruby`.

-`miniruby` is built at the first phase of entirely Ruby build process.
-Thus, `miniruby` is suitable for a rapid test of modification of MRI.
+`miniruby` is built during the first phase of the Ruby build process.
+Thus, `miniruby` is useful for a early verification of modifications made too MRI.

-So the following development process is efficient:
+The following development loop is very efficient:

 1. Modify MRI
-2. Run `make miniruby` to build `miniruby` (it is faster than `make` or `make all`)
+2. Run `make miniruby` to build `miniruby` (this is faster than `make` or `make all`)
-3. Run a Ruby script in `miniruby` and you can test if your modification is correct or not.
+3. Run a Ruby script in `miniruby` to test the correctness of your modifications.

-To support this modification process, we provide `make run` rule in Makefile.
+To support this development loop, we provide a `make run` rule in the Makefile.
 This rule does the following:

 1. Build `miniruby`
-2. Run `workdir/ruby/test.rb` (`test.rb` in source directory) with built miniruby.
+2. Run `workdir/ruby/test.rb` (`test.rb` in source directory) with the built miniruby.

-Using `make run`, you can try modification with the following steps.
+Using `make run`, you can test your modifications with the following steps.

-1. Write in `ruby/test.rb` what you want to check.
-Note that we can't use `gem` or extension libraries in `test.rb`.
+1. Write a test for your modifications in `ruby/test.rb`.
+Note that you can't require gems or extension libraries in `test.rb`.
 2. Modify MRI.
-3. `$ make run` at the build directory and you can have a result.
+3. Invoke `$ make run` in the build directory

-### Try with full-set Ruby (not miniruby)
+### Use fully-featured Ruby (not miniruby)

-If you want to run normal Ruby which can load extension libraries, you can use `make runruby`.
+If you want to run the "normal" Ruby, which can load extension libraries, you can use `make runruby`.This allows you to run Ruby without the `make install` step, which should save you some time.

 1. Write in `ruby/test.rb` what you want to check.
 2. Modify MRI.
-3. `$ make runruby` at the build directory and you can have a result.
+3. Invoke `$ make runruby` in the build directory.

 ### Debug with gdb

-NOTE: gdb on Mac OSX is difficult to try.
-The following commands assumes Linux environment.
+NOTE: Running `gdb` on Mac OSX can be quite difficult.
+The following commands assume a Linux environment.

-Modifying MRI source code introduces critical problems such as SEGV easily.
-To debug such bugs, we provide support rules to debug with gdb.
-Of course, you can set break points.
+When modifying the MRI source code, you can easily introduces critical problems that result in a SEGV.
+To debug such problems, we provide Makefile rules to support debugging with gdb.
+Of course, you can also debug with break points.

 1. Write in `ruby/test.rb` what you want to check.
-Note that we can't use `gem` or extension libraries in `test.rb`.
+Note that you can't use gems or extension libraries in `test.rb`.
-3. `$ make gdb` and run miniruby with gdb.
-If there are no problems, then gdb finishes silently.
+3. Invoke `$ make gdb` to run miniruby with gdb.
+If there are no problems, gdb finishes silently.

 `make gdb` uses `./miniruby`.
 If you want to debug with `./ruby`, use `make gdb-ruby` rule.

-If you want to use break points, modify the `run.gdb` file which is generated by `make gdb` command.
+If you want to use break points, modify the `run.gdb` file generated by the `make gdb` command.
-For example, `b func_name` gdb command inserts a break point at the beginning of the `func_name` function.
+For example, the `b func_name` gdb command inserts a break point at the beginning of the `func_name` function.

-There is a similar rule `$ make lldb` to use lldb instead of gdb (but Koichi doesn't know details because he doesn't use lldb).
+There is a similar rule for [lldb](https://lldb.llvm.org/), `$ make lldb`, for using lldb instead of gdb (but Koichi doesn't know the details because he doesn't use lldb).
+It may be useful if you use Mac OS X.

 ### Run Ruby tests